jordan-git/typescript-mern-todo-app/README.md

 ## Setup:

-1. Open the terminal in the root folder and use the command `npm run install-all` to download all dependencies.
+1. Open the terminal in the root folder and use the command `npm run install-all` to download all dependencies
-2. Optionally run the commands `npm run install-root`, `npm run install-client` and `npm run install-server` to install dependencies successively.
+2. Optionally run the commands `npm run install-root`, `npm run install-client` and `npm run install-server` to install dependencies successively
-3. Use `npm run run-all-dev` to host both the backend and the frontend in development mode.
+3. Use `npm run run-all-dev` to host both the backend and the frontend in development mode

 #### Frontend:

-1. Use `npm run run-client-dev` to host the frontend in development mode.
+1. Use `npm run run-client-dev` to host the frontend in development mode
-2. Use `npm run build-client` to build the frontend.
+2. Use `npm run build-client` to build the frontend

 #### Backend: